Asymmetric Key Pair Configuration

 - Configure ONP.
 For more details refer to Off-Network Print (ONP): Customer-Hosted Gateway.

-- Have at least one Service Client running the IRS.
+- Have at least one Service Agent running the IRS.

 - Have an asymmetric public-private key pair.